Difrex/boobstrap/README.md

 * `--output` "filename" -- filename to output the image.
 Can output to a STDOUT.
 * `--standalone` -- create an initramfs image from the the directory "as is".
-* `--overlay` "directory" -- add an overlay from the directory. can be used so many times as you want.
+* `--overlay` "directory" -- add an overlay usting the selected directory. can be used so many times as you want.
-* `--command` "command" -- filter what to do with every overlay.
+* `--as-directory` -- copy every overlay as directory.
-  {SOURCE} -- source directory
+* `--as-cpio` -- creates cpio-archive from every overlay.
-  {DESTINATION} -- target directory or image. by default: cp -a ${SOURCE} ${DESTINATION}
+* `--squashfs` -- creates SquashFS image for every overlay.
-* `--squashfs-xz` -- apply SquashFS + XZ filter for every overlay.
+* `--squashfs-xz` -- creates SquashFS image with XZ-compression for every overlay.

 Example:

-Well, we have installed a distro into "chroot/", let's make it bootable into a tmpfs.
+We have installed a distro into "chroot/", let's make it bootable into a tmpfs.

 ```sh
 # mkinitramfs $(mktemp -d) \